 - To set up Local Enabling Spaces (LES) that will work as activators, connectors and facilitators of meetings and joint initiatives between traditional manufacturing entrepreneurs, makers, citizens and stakeholders.
-Within this framework, LES will also act as hubs of local clusters of 'connected LES', in order to seed the scaling up of the community; - To deliver an Enabling Programme in each LES, in order to encourage meetings and relationships between traditional manufacturers and makers leading to the creation of trust and structured collaborations; - To manage a Pilot Supporting Scheme in order to help turning the cooperation between traditional manufacturers and makers into the creation of open manufacturing solutions and technologies.
+Within this framework, LES also act as hubs of local clusters of 'connected LES', to seed the scaling up of the community; - To deliver an Enabling Programme in each LES, to encourage meetings and relationships between traditional manufacturers and makers leading to the creation of trust and structured collaborations: - To manage a Pilot Supporting Scheme to help turning the cooperation between traditional manufacturers and makers into the creation of open manufacturing solutions and technologies.

-Within this framework, the present deliverable mainly addresses the first specific objective, to the extent that it provides a set of basic instructions to implement the LES model in the four EU countries directly involved as pilot contexts, namely Italy, Slovakia, Spain and UK.
+Within this framework, the present deliverable mainly addresses the first specific objective, to the extent that it provides a set of basic instructions that have been followed to implement the LES model in the four EU countries directly involved as pilot contexts, namely Italy, Slovakia, Spain and UK.

-Indeed, the LES model presented in this document is an early version that attempts to establish an overall proposition common to all LES pilots, independently from the specific features that each LES may take according to contextual factors and dynamics, e.g. the relevance of specific manufacturing sectors, the presence of communities and spaces already active in the field of the project, the existence of specific innovation policies and programmes at national and regional levels.
+Indeed, the LES model presented in this document is a final version that establishes an overall proposition common to all LES pilots, independently from the specific features that each LES has taken according to contextual factors and dynamics, e.g. the relevance of specific manufacturing sectors, the presence of communities and spaces already active in the field of the project, the existence of specific innovation policies and programmes at national and regional levels.

-However, the document will be updated and refined during the last months of the project, and an updated version released to describe in detail how and to what extent the LES model has been implemented in each pilot country, pointing out any significant change in its characteristics and governance framework.
-Moreover, a specific work of value modelling for the long-term sustainability of the LES ecosystem (and in turn, for the OpenMaker project) will be carried out throughout the course of the project, which will contribute to feed the final version of the present document.
+This updated version of the governance document is released to describe in detail how and to what extent the LES model has been implemented in each pilot country, pointing out any significant change in its characteristics and governance framework.
+Moreover, some first indications on value modelling for the long-term sustainability of the LES ecosystem (and in turn, for the OpenMaker project) has started being carried out throughout the course of the project and is presented in this document.

-Given that this deliverable is conceived as a flexible and in progress set of guidelines for the implementation of the LES model and its correct integration with the other project WPs, its target audience is mainly internal to the OpenMaker team.
-Nevertheless, either this starting version and the final ones will be made available to practitioners, entrepreneurs, researchers and policy-makers willing to get insights on potential models of enabling environments for systemic social innovation in manufacturing, potentially scalable to other sectors and domains.
+The target audience of this deliverable is mainly internal to the OpenMaker team.
+Nevertheless, it has been made available to practitioners, entrepreneurs, researchers and policy-makers willing to get insights on potential models of enabling environments for systemic social innovation in manufacturing, potentially scalable to other sectors and domains.

-Deliverable 1.2 is organized into the following sections:
+Deliverable 1.6 is organized into the following sections:

-- The first section contains a description of the LES model, highlighting its positioning within the overall OpenMaker project; - The second section provides a description of the LES proposition and its components; - The third section points out the main functions and working rules in each LES:

-Finally, a description of the LES membership process and features is provided.
+- The first section contains a description of the LES model, highlighting its positioning within the overall OpenMaker project; - The second section provides a description of the LES proposition and its components; - The third section points out the main functions and working rules in each LES. - The fourth section gives a description of the LES membership process and features. - The fifth section presents some first insights on the value modelling for the long-term sustainability of the LES ecosystem.